-In the example above, we see a list of interest rates with corresponding fees or rebates.
-A rate of 6% is the par rate, assuming there are no pricing adjustments, because it has zero associated cost.
+In the example above, we see a list of mortgage interest rates with corresponding fees or rebates.

-This means the borrower isn’t getting a credit for obtaining that specific interest rate, and the borrower doesn’t have to pay anything (discount points) to obtain it either.
+This means the borrower isn’t getting a credit for obtaining that specific interest rate, nor does the borrower have to pay anything (discount points) to obtain.

 We Need to Consider Your Pricing Adjustments Too

-- We have to tally up your pricing adjustments
+- We have to tally up any risk-based pricing adjustments

-- Which can move the par rate up or down
+- These can move the par rate up or down

 You would need to factor in these adjustments to figure out your actual, or adjusted par rate, so in the preceding example, total adjustments of .50% would bump the par rate up to 6.25%.

-If you had no pricing adjustments, putting you at a par rate of 6%, but wanted the lower rate of 5.75%, you would have to pay .50% in discount points.
-So if the loan amount was $500,000, you’d have to pay $2,500 at closing.
+Now if your loan had no pricing adjustments, your par rate would be 6%, but if you wanted the lower rate of 5.75%, you would have to pay .50% in discount points.

 In the same scenario, if you didn’t want to pay some or all closing costs out-of-pocket, you could elect to take a higher-than-par rate of say 6.5%, and get a 1% credit.